The 5-F rule refers to risk factors for the development of cholelithiasis in an event of upper abdominal pain:

 In the majority of patients, it is discovered incidentally during routine testing of liver biochemistry and rarely do the hepatic effects develop into symptomatic liver injury o...

-An amoebic hepatic abscess is a form hepatic abscess resulting from Entamoeba histolytica infection.
+Amoebic hepatic abscesses are a form of hepatic abscess resulting from Entamoeba histolytica infection.

 The ampulla of Vater is a conical structure at the confluence of the common bile duct (CBD) and the main pancreatic duct that protrudes at the major duodenal papilla into the medial aspect of the descending duodenum.
 The entire structure is encased by smooth muscle fibers that compose the sphinc...